smapiot/piral/docs/tutorials/25-multiple-versions.md

 }
 ```

-This gets us the used / installed version in the current repository.
+This gets us the used/installed version in the current repository.
 As an example, if `lodash` was installed in version `5.4.3` we'd get `"5"`.
 If it's installed as `4.1.2` we'd get `"4"`.

 Now we need to use this to manipulate the set externals.
 A little helper would be great again.
 The following piece helps: